Are Record Labels Blocking Singers Including The Beach Boys From Performing At Trump Inauguration?

 — Amy (@RosewoodGirlz) December 30, 2016

-So it seems that time, and the actual Trump Inauguration will tell who actually shows up.
+So it seems that time, and the actual Trump inauguration will tell who actually shows up.

-What do you think is keeping acts away from the Trump Inauguration?
+What do you think is keeping acts away from the Trump inauguration?

 [Featured Image by Mark Wilson/Getty Images]